-Dr. Rushani Saltzman is a physician who specializes in pediatric allergy & immunology.
-She is professionally affiliated with Children's Hospital of Philadelphia (CHOP).
-She takes several insurance carriers, including Coventry, United Healthcare HSA, and United Healthcare HMO.
-Dr. Saltzman is a graduate of Temple University School of Medicine.
-For her professional training, Dr. Saltzman completed a residency program at The Children's Hospital of Philadelphia.
+Dr. Rushani Saltzman's medical specialty is pediatric allergy & immunology.
+She is affiliated with Children's Hospital of Philadelphia (CHOP).
+She takes Coventry, United Healthcare HSA, United Healthcare HMO, and more.
+Dr. Saltzman is a graduate of Temple University School of Medicine and a graduate of The Children's Hospital of Philadelphia's residency program.

 Clinical interests: Food Allergy

 Dr. Frederick Cogen specializes in allergy & immunology.
 Dr. Cogen's average patient rating is 4.5 stars out of 5.
 He is professionally affiliated with Aria Health.
 He is in-network for Coventry, Aetna HSA, and Coventry HSA, in addition to other insurance carriers.
 Dr. Cogen is a graduate of the University of Pennsylvania School of Medicine and a graduate of Hospital of the University of Pennsylvania's residency program.
 He has received professional recognition including the following: Philadelphia Super Doctors.